 Having friends who are from your home country or even just international helps because you can reminisce and discuss the differences in culture without feeling overwhelmed by it.
 Plus, you can never have too many friends to join you on a casual night out.

-lifestyle is better and there is a lot of freedom for young adults
+The lifestyle is better and there is a lot of freedom for young adults in Britain

 However, I will never take for granted the help the country provides to its people because I never had that, especially health care.
 Being able to walk and go wherever you please, whenever you want is probably the best part of living here for me.